Julian97/miku-monday/USER_GUIDE.md

 For Redis instances that require authentication, set the `REDIS_PASSWORD` environment variable.

+With Redis configured, the bot will automatically use Redis for persistent storage, eliminating the need for local file storage.
+The file-based approach is maintained only as a fallback for environments where Redis is not available.

 This ensures that your channel subscriptions are maintained even when the bot is restarted or redeployed.

 ## Troubleshooting